wjallen/wjallen-coe332/README.md

 separate subfolders for each homework called "homework01", "homework02", etc.

 Please push your homeworks into the appropriate folder by the due date / time.
-The instructurs will clone your repo on the due date / time for evaluation.
+The instructors will clone your repo on the due date / time for evaluation.

 The directory structure should look something like: